octo-online/reactive-audit/README.md

 **WARNING:** This is a beta version

-Now, 517 blocking methods was detected.
+Now, 517 blocking methods are detected.

 # How it works
 To detect where the application uses a blocking API, this tool injects some